 I do accept insurance.
 I charge a flat fee for complete prenatal, birth, and postpartum care.
 I work with a professional biller to get maximum coverage for you.
-She is one of the best in the business.
 The amount that you can expect insurance to cover varies with each plan and insurance provider.
 I also work with health sharing ministries such as Liberty Health Shares and Samaritan Ministries.
 At this time, I am not able to accept Medi-Cal.

-If you have Medi-Cal, are low-income, or your insurance will not cover your care (as with Kaiser), I am usually able to offer a reduced fee.
+If you have Medi-Cal, I am sometimes able to offer a reduced fee.
 We work out an individualized payment plan.

 What if I have to go the hospital?

 Unless it's a true emergency (which is rare), the decision to go to the hospital is made collaboratively.
 There's time for me to share my concerns and for you to ask questions.
 If we do go to the hospital, I call ahead, bring your records, and accompany you.
 Bay Area hospitals are used to receiving home birth transports and the reception is almost always warm and friendly.
 I stay with you throughout the process, help you navigate choices as they come, and continue to provide labor support and postpartum care.

 Yes!
 I own inflatable birth tubs that I lend to clients without charge.
 Most people in labor enjoy getting in the birth tub at some point, whether they end up choosing to birth on land or in water.
 It's a great tool for pain relief.